vigetlabs/gangway/README.md

 API.resource("comments", {})
 ```

+### Sending requests

-From there, the Gangway instance is ready for use!
+Assuming the previous steps have been followed, Gangway is ready for use!

 ```javascript
 // This will send a request to GET http://example.com/users